rdentato/skp/README.md

   skprule_(rule);
 ```

-There also two ast modifiers:
+There also three ast modifiers:
 ```
-  astswap;   swap last two nodes in a branch astlift;   eliminate the parent node if it has a single child.
+  astswap;     swap last two nodes in a branch astlift;     eliminate the parent node if it has a single child. astinfo(n);  add an INFO node with the specified value.
 ```

 ### AST traversing